How many carbohydrates do you need?

 You can find the carbohydrate content of packaged foods on the Nutrition Facts label.
 The Nutrition Facts label shows total carbohydrates, which includes starches, fiber, sugar alcohols, and naturally occurring and added sugars.
 It may also list total fiber, soluble fiber and sugar separately.
 You may also be able to find nutrient calculators online or find information on a manufacturer's website.

 Despite their bad rap, carbohydrates are vital to your health for a number of reasons.

 Your body uses carbohydrates as its main fuel source.
 Sugars and starches are broken down into simple sugars during digestion.
-They're then absorbed into your bloodstream, where they're known as blood sugar (glucose).
+They're then absorbed into your bloodstream, where they're known as blood sugar (blood glucose).
 From there, the glucose enters your body's cells with the help of insulin.
-Some of this glucose is used by your body for energy, fueling all of your activities, whether it's going for a jog or simply breathing.
+Glucose is used by your body for energy, fueling all of your activities, whether it's going for a jog or simply breathing.
 Extra glucose is stored in your liver, muscles and other cells for later use or is converted to fat.

 Protecting against disease

-Evidence shows that eating plenty of vegetables, fruits and whole grains can help you control your weight.
+Evidence shows that eating plenty of fruits, vegetables and whole grains can help you control your weight.
 Their bulk and fiber content aids weight control by helping you feel full on fewer calories.
-Contrary to what some weight-loss diets claim, very few studies show that a diet rich in healthy carbohydrates leads to weight gain or obesity.
+Contrary to what low-carb diets claim, very few studies show that a diet rich in healthy carbohydrates leads to weight gain or obesity.